National Democratic Alliance: State governments

+The NDA is currently in power in 20 states and 2 union territories of India (out of 28 states and 3 union territories).

-The NDA has never been in power in 3 states – Kerala, Telangana (between 1999 and 2004 BJP in alliance with TDP ruled a United Andhra Pradesh), and West Bengal.
-But BJP led NDA has ruled many local governing institutions including corporations, municipalities, panchayats and has also been elected to many Lok Sabha constituencies, state assembly constituencies and local body divisions and wards in these 3 states.
+The NDA has never been in power in two states: Kerala and Telangana (between 1999 and 2004, BJP in alliance with TDP ruled a united Andhra Pradesh).
+But BJP led NDA has ruled many local governing institutions including corporations, municipalities, panchayats and has also been elected to many Lok Sabha constituencies, state assembly constituencies and local body divisions and wards in these 2 states.